A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast static adaptive meshing

-The key to our fast-running algorithm is the reduction of the nonlinear equation \eqref{MA-eqn} to a simple linear Poisson solve and ODE integration.
-Our approach is motivated, as in the works \cite{LiaoAnderson1992,LiaoLiuJi1998,Grajewski2009}, by the deformation method of \citet{DaMo1990}.
+The key to our fast-running algorithm is the reduction of the nonlinear equation {\eqref{MA-eqn}} to a simple linear Poisson solve and transport equation solve.
+Our approach is motivated, as in \mbox{\cite{LiaoAnderson1992,LiaoLiuJi1998,Grajewski2009}}, by the deformation method of \mbox{\citet{DaMo1990}}.
+Specifically, a solution to \eqref{MA-eqn} is obtained by the five step construction provided in \Cref{static-alg1}.
+We refer to this algorithm as SAM or, in the context of time-dependent meshing, \emph{static} SAM.